10 Most Useless Pieces of Job Advice You Can Safely Ignore

 Antonioguillem/Adobe worried self employed working in the night

 Over-delivering when you’ve under-promised doesn’t set you up for a pat on the back.
-Instead, it creates a false set of expectations and prevents your boss from knowing what you can really do.
+Instead, it allows you to underperform and prevents your boss from knowing what you can really do.

 Plus, consistently over-delivering just ups the ante in terms of what your boss expects from you.
-Simply aim to meet your deadlines, and your consistency will establish you as a hard worker who can be counted on to get things done.
+Simply aim to accomplish your goals, and your consistency will establish you as a hard worker who can be counted on to get things done.

 It’s better to stay in a job you hate than have to explain a gap in your resume